owaisqarnikhan/replit_1/replit.md

 # InnovanceOrbit E-commerce Platform

 ## Overview
-InnovanceOrbit is a login-only e-commerce platform designed for private stores.
-Built with a modern full-stack architecture, it features a React frontend with TypeScript, an Express.js backend, and a PostgreSQL database with Drizzle ORM.
-The platform integrates with Benefit Pay and other Bahrain payment methods.
-Its core purpose is to provide a secure, controlled environment for predefined users to access products and make purchases, with public registration disabled.
-The business vision is to offer a robust, visually appealing, and highly customizable e-commerce solution for niche markets requiring exclusive access.
+InnovanceOrbit is a login-only e-commerce platform for private stores, built with React, Express.js, and PostgreSQL.
+It integrates with Bahraini payment methods like Benefit Pay.
+Its purpose is to provide a secure, controlled environment for predefined users, with public registration disabled.
+The business vision is to offer a robust, visually appealing, and customizable e-commerce solution for niche markets requiring exclusive access.

 ## User Preferences
 Preferred communication style: Simple, everyday language.